Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 South Mountain Distilling Company

-Today, the water of this town is used by South Mountain Distilling Company, one of our favorite spirit-makers.
-I recommend a visit for a tour and a tasting, so you can see the legacy of David Friedenberg (aka The Doctor of Moonshine) at work.
+Today, this town’s water is used by South Mountain Distilling Company, one of our favorite spirit-makers.
+I recommend a visit for a tour and a tasting so you can see the legacy of David Friedenberg (aka The Doctor of Moonshine) at work.

 JD’s Smokehouse

-JD’s Smokehouse is just down the road and while it doesn’t fall under traditional Eastern- or Western-style, this place puts out some of the tastiest barbecue we’ve enjoyed in North Carolina.
-Choose any of their wood-smoked meats and you’ll come away wishing this place was closer to home.
+JD’s Smokehouse is just down the road, and while it doesn’t fall under traditional Eastern- or Western-style, this place puts out some of the tastiest barbecues we’ve enjoyed in North Carolina.
+Choose any of their wood-smoked meats, and you’ll come away wishing this place was closer to home.

 Either bring three friends or family members so you can get a sampling of them all.
 Personally, I’d go with brisket if my life depended on choosing.